lwjglgamedev/lwjglbook-bookcontents/chapter-01/chapter-01.md

 }
 ```

 The class just stores a reference to a Window handle (we will see what this means later on), an in the `main` method we just call the `run` method.
-Let's start disecting that method:
+Let's start dissecting that method:
 ```java
 public class HelloWorld {
     ...